Margaret Harmon

 "The Rug Weaver and the Collector," "The Spider Who Had Potential," and all the others deal with current dilemmas--spinning them in a spotlight so we see them from every side to solve their mysteries and take control of consequences.

-The joy is that once we read these fables, our favorite characters walk beside us for life, encouraging our virtues, warning us away from their weaknesses: our own quirky troupe of mind/body guards.
+Our favorite fable characters walk beside us for life, encouraging our virtues, warning us away from their weaknesses: our own quirky troupe of mind/bodyguards.